Olympia Brewing Company

 The Olympia Brewing Company was a brewery which operated at the Olympia Brewery in Tumwater, Washington.
-It was founded in 1896 by Leopold Friederich Schmidt and bought by G. Heileman Brewing Company in 1983.
-Through a series of consolidations, it was acquired by Pabst Brewing Company in 1999.
-The Tumwater brewery was closed in 2003.
+It was founded in 1896 by Leopold Friederich Schmidt and bought by Pabst Brewing Company in 1983.
+Through a series of consolidations due to the failure of the Stroh Brewing Company, the Tumwater Brewery was acquired by Miller Brewing Company in 1999.
+The Tumwater brewery was closed by SABMiller in 2003 citing excess capacity in their system, and the higher cost of operating a small brewery.